public sealed class NoOpScheduler : IScheduler

 InheritanceObject > NoOpScheduler

-public Task Delay(TimeSpan delay, CancellationToken cancellationToken)
+public async Task Delay(TimeSpan delay, CancellationToken cancellationToken)

 Returns a task that will complete "nearly immediately": there's no set delay, but the task yields before completing, avoiding synchronous execution leading to subtle bugs.
 The cancellation token passed in is observed, causing an exception if it's already canceled.